tairenpiao/GCN_Final_DeepGCNs/examples/sem_seg/README.md

 python train.py --conv mr --multi_gpus --phase train
 ```

+If you want to change other cofigurations please make a .sh file or change the cofig.py.

 Other parameters for changing the architecture are:
 ```
     --block         graph backbone block type {res, plain, dense}